Don’t insert percutaneous feeding tubes in individuals with advanced dementia. Instead, offer oral assisted feedings.

 The AMDA Clinical Practice Committee acted as the Technical Expert Panel (TEP).

-Phase 1 – The Clinical Practice Committee (CPC) along with the Infection Advisory Committee clinicians brainstormed an initial list of low-value clinical decisions that are under control of PA/LTC physicians that were thought to have a potential for cost savings.
+Phase 1 – The Clinical Practice Steering Committee (CPSC) along with the Infection Advisory Committee clinicians brainstormed an initial list of low-value clinical decisions that are under control of PA/LTC physicians that were thought to have a potential for cost savings.

 Phase 3 – A survey was sent to all AMDA members.
 Statements were phrased as specific overuse statements by using the word “don’t,” thereby reflecting the action necessary to improve the value of care.

-Phase 4 – CPC members reviewed survey results and chose the five items.
+Phase 4 – CPSC members reviewed survey results and chose the five items.

 Teno JM, Gozalo PL, Mitchell SL, Kuo S, Rhodes RL, Bynum JP, Mor V. Does feeding tube insertion and its timing improve survival?
 J Am Geriatr Soc.
 2012 Oct;60(10):1918-21.